granthohol/agentic-asset-tracker/README.md

 **Honest disclaimer:** This isn't solving a real problem.
 There's no customer, no deployment target, and no product roadmap.
 I built it because I thought an ops map with an agentic planner was cool, because I wanted to learn event driven systems end to end, and because I was preparing for a Palantir internship where we are doing something similar and wanted practice with the kind of work that involves: messy real-time data, graph shaped state, human-in-the-loop writes, and making expensive things cheap enough to demo.

 So if you're a recruiter or engineer skimming this: the value isn't the app itself (sorry, I have some other things on my GitHub where it *does* matter so check those out!).
-It's the systems thinking underneath.
+The value is in the systems thinking underneath and what I learned and practiced with while building.

 ---